dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/display/images/resizing_an_image.md

 # Resizing an image in PyGame

+**You should not use this to resize large images to fit in your game.
+You might need to use this if you use the same image for objects of different sizes.
+Make your images as small as you can to avoid game lag.**

 ## 1. Load the image

 To resize an image you will have to load an image using the [pygame.image.load](https://www.pygame.org/docs/ref/image.html#pygame.image.load) function and the use the [pygame.transform.scale](https://www.pygame.org/docs/ref/transform.html#pygame.transform.scale) function.
 Refer to [Loading an image for an object](loading_an_image.md) tutorial for more information loading an image.